-> #1 in Sleep Product Research

 Memory Foam Density Comparison: Summary

-The findings below are based on a sample size of at least 6,900 actual memory foam mattress owners.
-The findings are true for memory foam mattresses as a group; individual brands / models and owner experiences may go against these findings somewhat.
-Refer to the comparisons below this table for more detailed analysis.
+The findings below are based on 7,100+ memory foam bed owner experiences.
+The findings are true for memory foam mattresses as a group; findings for individual brands / models may differ.
+Refer to the comparisons below this table for detailed analysis.

 Low Density